BlockchainExecution/staking_manager/README.md

 * Tests
 	- e2e tests (inclusive of CLI commands) in `test/endToEndTests.py`
 	- Tests are major WIP, may fail and exit
+	- TODO: Setting up and testing on local network (see Testing Tools below)

 ### Codebase Notes:
 * To run the program, execute StakingManager.py